 Ashwagandha and Magnolia have also shown promise in regulating stress and promoting healthy sleep.

 Understanding the connections between adrenal dysfunction and sleep disruption allows you to make the best choices for your personal situation.
 And remember, you don’t have to do it alone.
-I have a wealth of articles on stress, adrenals, hormones, sleep and much more in my health library, and I’m just a phone call away if you want a personal consultation to examine what’s happening for you.
+I have a wealth of articles on stress, adrenals, hormones, sleep and much more in my health library.

 Resources: